Solving problems through science

 Not looking for a career

 Alistair left school without getting NCEA Level 3 and spent a couple of years working in a job he didn’t really enjoy.
-Seven years down the track, he’s working on his PhD at Victoria.
+Seven years down the track, he’s working on his PhD at Victoria University of Wellington.

 “I figured one of the easiest ways to change and grow a bit was to go to university and learn some new things.
 I wasn’t looking for a career.”